-The Advocates Act 1995 has not changed the current controversial rule that advocates and registered legal practitioners cannot be partners in the same firm.
+The Advocates Act 1995 and later legislation did not change the controversial rule that advocates and registered legal practitioners cannot be partners in the same firm.
 The rules are in effect contrary to EU equal treatment provisions.
 Increasingly, local law firms are employing English-qualified lawyers at below partner level.

-In terms of the Island's legal market, leading advocates report a continuing healthy domestic and international workload.
-In particular, there has been an increase in all areas of substantive international financial and corporate work including:
+In terms of the island's legal market, leading advocates report a continuing healthy domestic and international workload.
+There has been an increase in all areas of substantive international financial and corporate work including

 - asset finance (ships and aircraft)